PrestaShop/prestashop.github.io/news/_posts/2017-03-27-updated-1-click-upgrade-module.md

 A lot of work was therefore done in order to upgrade between versions of PrestaShop 1.7, but nothing so far to upgrade from 1.6 to 1.7 in one click.

-For there remained a fact: PrestaShop 1.7 is a major version, and thus upgrading is not easy.
+For there remained a fact: PrestaShop 1.7 is a major version, and thus upgrading from 1.6 is not easy.
 The theme has been completely rewritten or changed, modules have to be checked for compatibility (or replaced by equivalent modules), and a couple of major features have been pushed back for later release (such as the Stock Management feature, [currently expected for 1.7.2.0, in June](http://build.prestashop.com/news/announcing-our-2017-release-schedule/)).

 All this cannot be magically checked and fixed by the module.
 While we wanted to ensure that those wanting to move from 1.5/1.6 to 1.7 could do so, we couldn’t make it appear like a simple click on a button would solve all of the merchant’s issue.

 <div class="alert alert-note" role="alert">
-The update 1-Click Upgrade module can only upgrade your store to v1.7.1.0 of PrestaShop.
+The update 1-Click Upgrade module can only upgrade your store from 1.6 to v1.7.1.0 of PrestaShop.
 Versions 1.7.0.0 to 1.7.0.6 are skipped altogether, ensuring that you only get the best and latest 1.7 version.
 </div>